CurveDocs/curve-docs/docs/fees/FeeSplitter.md

     === "Example"

-        This example checks if a specific `Controller` address is allowed to be claimed from.
+        :material-information-outline:{ title='This interactive example fetches the output directly on-chain.' } In this example, it is checked if a specific `Controller` address is allowed to be claimed from.

         <div class="highlight">
         <pre><code>>>> FeeSplitter.allowed_controllers(<input id="allowedControllerAddress"